ShengqiWang/pytorch_train_framework/readme.md

 ## Install

-All package used in this framework (e.g. numpy, torch)
+All packages used in this framework should be installed (e.g. numpy, torch, tqdm)

 ## Instructions